siddhapuraharsh/Flutter/README.md

 # Flutter
-This repository contains Notes Taking App using Flutter.
+This repository contains Notes Taking App using Flutter

 Flutter is an open-source UI software development kit created by Google.
 It is used to develop cross platform applications for Android, iOS, Linux, macOS, Windows, Google Fuchsia, and the web from a single codebase.